-The Guardian Scholars Program creates a newsletter every quarter to present information about our activities and students.
+The Guardian Scholars Program creates a newsletter to present information about our activities and students.
 We encourage you to stay connected and learn about opportunities to get involved!

 NewsFriends of the Guardian Scholars is a new initiative that allows volunteers and community members to support Guardian Scholars through professional development, mentorship